TheDrone7/shieldbow/docs/api/MatchManager.md

 #### .fetchMatchListByPlayer ()

 Fetch a list of match IDs by a player ID.
+These are neither stored nor cached.